joaoambiente/BeeSage_analytics/README.md

 # BeeSage_analytics
-Repo to present a design sprint prototype to showcase potential clients.
+Repo to present a design sprint webmap prototype to showcase potential clients.

+The webmap is published at https://joaoambiente.github.io/BeeSage_analytics

+Check it out!